Council for National Policy

-The Council for National Policy (CNP) is an umbrella organization and networking group for conservative and Republican activists in the United States.
+The Council for National Policy (CNP) is an umbrella organization and networking group that advocates for conservative and Republican Party initiatives in the United States.
 It was launched in 1981 during the Reagan administration by Tim LaHaye and the Christian right, to "bring more focus and force to conservative advocacy".
-The membership list for September 2020 was later leaked, showing that members included prominent Republicans and conservatives, wealthy entrepreneurs, and media proprietors, together with anti-abortion and anti-Islamic extremists.
+The membership list for September 2020 was later leaked, showing that members included prominent Republicans and conservatives.
 Members are instructed not to reveal their membership or even name the group.

 The CNP has been described by The New York Times as "a little-known club of a few hundred of the most powerful conservatives in the country", who meet three times yearly behind closed doors at undisclosed locations for a confidential conference.
-The Nation has called it a secretive organization that "networks wealthy right-wing donors together with top conservative operatives to plan long-term movement strategy".
-The organization has been described by Anne Nelson as a "pluto-theocracy" (plutocracy/theocracy).
+Max Blumenthal has called it a secretive organization that "networks wealthy right-wing donors together with top conservative operatives to plan long-term movement strategy".